ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-default-backend.md

   nginx.ingress.kubernetes.io/default-backend: nginx-errors
 ```

-It will also handle the error responses if both [default-backend][default-backend-annotation] annotation and the [custom-http-errors][custom-http-error-annotation] annotation is set.
+This default-backend service also handle the error responses if both [default-backend][default-backend-annotation] annotation and the [custom-http-errors][custom-http-error-annotation] annotation is set.
+To configure which HTTP status codes Nginx should be forwarding to the default-backend using the `custom-http-errors` property, which can be configured using the [default-backend][default-backend-annotation] annotation in your Ingress.

 Custom HTTP Errors annotation will set NGINX proxy-intercept-errors to your custom default backend associated with this ingress in your namespace.
 If custom-http-errors is also specified globally, the error values specified in this annotation along with custom default backend will override the global value for the given ingress' hostname and path.

 Example Usage: